-The LACERA Administrative Budget is composed of two components, Salaries and Employee Benefits (S&EB) and Services and Supplies (S&S).
-The total Preliminary LACERA Administrative Budget for FY 2023-24 is approximately \$135,7 million an increase of approximately \$8.0 million or 6.2 percent above the FY 2022-23 approved budget of \$127.8 million.
+The LACERA Administrative Budget is composed of two components, Salaries and Employee Benefits (S&EB), and Services and Supplies (S&S).
+The total Preliminary LACERA Administrative Budget for FY 2023-24 is approximately \$135.7 million an increase of approximately \$8.0 million or 6.2 percent above the FY 2022-23 approved budget of \$127.8 million.

 The S&EB portion of the FY 2023-24 Preliminary Administrative Budget is approximately \$103.2 million, \$7.8 million or 8.1 percent above FY 2022-23 approved levels.
-This increase is primarily attributed to cost of living adjustments (COLA) approved by the Boards of Retirement and Investments (the Boards); increased costs for variable benefits as determined by Los Angeles County; merit and salary step increases; full year funding for partially funded vacant positions filled or anticipated to be filled before June 30th; and six-months funding for three proposed new positions in Disability Retirement Services.
+This increase is primarily attributed to cost of living adjustments (COLA) approved by the

+Boards of Retirement and Investments (the Boards); increased costs for variable benefits as determined by Los Angeles County; merit and salary step increases; full year funding for partially funded vacant positions filled or anticipated to be filled before June 30th; and six-months funding for three proposed new positions in Disability Retirement Services.

-Not included in these totals, or in your binders, is a late request to add one new Senior Investment Officer position to support operational due diligence and compliance in the Investments Office.
+Additionally, one new Senior Investment Officer position to support operational due diligence and compliance in the Investments Office is recommended.
 Operational due diligence (ODD) is a critical function as it mitigates risks stemming from operational issues that impact returns.
 Additionally, ODD is a key aspect of investment and manager evaluation, selection and monitoring.
 The position will oversee the development of robust policies and practices, guide fund-wide ODD practices and collaborate with asset class heads to further develop the Investment Office's compliance function.
-Although the position is presumed to be filled at the Senior Investment Officer level, a classification review will be promptly conducted to ensure the duties are appropriately aligned.
-The recruitment of this position will be prioritized, and six months funding totaling \$187,565 for salaries (\$121,010) and benefits (\$66,555) is requested to be added to the preliminary budget, bringing the total budget to \$135,935,539.
+The recruitment of this position will be prioritized.
+LACERA will absorb the cost of this position through FY 2023-24.
 The full year cost of this position at the lowest level is \$375,130, including salaries and benefits.
-With this committee's approval, staff will include the position and funding in the proposed budget for the Board of Retirement and Board of Investments consideration and approval in June.